com-lihaoyi/scalasql/reference.md

 *
     ```sql
-    SELECT buyer0.name as res__0, buyer0.id as res__1 FROM buyer buyer0
+    SELECT buyer0.name AS res__0, buyer0.id AS res__1 FROM buyer buyer0
     ```